sjauijn/immich-face-to-album-HAOS/README.md

 ## About

-Sync all photos belonging to one or more detected faces into an existing Immich album (similar to Google Photos “live / auto-updating albums”).
+Sync all photos belonging to one or more detected faces into an existing Immich album (similar to Google Photos "live / auto-updating albums").
+Uses Immich's search/metadata API with `personIds` for efficient, single-pass retrieval.
+Supports incremental sync on repeated runs: after the first scan, only newly uploaded assets are fetched.

 ## Installation